2019 Past-year O-Level Essay Question – Paper 1, Question 5

 ‘Most young people today are obsessed with fame and imitating celebrities.’
 What are your views?

 One of last year’s O-Level Paper 1 continuous writing questions touched on a topic close to teenagers’ hearts.
 Being a media-savvy lot, most candidates would not suffer from a lack of points or content.
-So what remains of their task is organising those points into coherent and persuasive prose.
+So, what remains of their task is to organise those points into coherent and persuasive prose.

-In this analysis, we will be using the PEEL (“Point”, “Elaboration”, “Evidence”, “Link”) technique to demonstrate how a reply to the essay question could be formulated.
+In this analysis, we will use the PEEL (“Point,” “Elaboration,” “Evidence,” “Link”) technique to demonstrate how to formulate a reply to the essay question.

 The first step in any essay-writing task is planning.
-Meticulous planning ensures that you pick up on the key words and generate relevant points.
+Meticulous planning ensures you pick up on the keywords and generate relevant points.
 And planning begins by breaking down and parsing the question into meaningful chunks.

-Okay, so the first thing students should do is to pick up their highlighter and pick out the key words…
+Okay, so the first thing students should do is pick up their highlighter and write down the keywords.

-Young people: For an easier time writing this essay, O-Level students should include themselves in the definition of “young people”.
-That way, they are able to use personal experiences and relevant anecdotes when writing the essay, thus expanding the breadth of evidence they can use when they “PEEL” each body paragraph.
+Young people: For an easier time writing this essay, O-level students should include themselves in the definition of “young people”.
+That way, they can use personal experiences and relevant anecdotes when writing the essay, thus expanding the breadth of evidence they can use when they “PEEL” each body paragraph.
 Generally, young people can be defined as those under 21 years of age, although marketers also consider the 18-35 age group as “young people”.

-Today: This key word implies that there has a been a change in the attitudes of young people.
-Thus, students should contrast the attitudes of young people of the past and the attitudes of young people of today when elaborating in their PEEL body paragraphs.
+Today: This keyword implies that young people’s attitudes have changed.
+Thus, students should contrast the attitudes of young people of the past with the attitudes of young people of today when elaborating in their PEEL body paragraphs.

-Obsessed: The word “obsessed” shows the degree to which young people are fascinated with fame and imitating celebrities.
+Obsessed: The word “obsessed” shows how much young people are fascinated with fame and imitating celebrities.
 This rather strong word presents an opportunity for discoursing from different perspectives in an argumentative composition.
 For instance, a student could argue that while young people like fame and imitating celebrities, they might not necessarily be “obsessed” with them.
-Or, they could argue that young people are “obsessed” to a certain degree, and then go on to provide examples that show different levels of obsession with fame and imitating celebrities.
+Or, they could argue that young people are “obsessed” to a certain degree and then provide examples that show different levels of obsession with fame and imitating celebrities.

 Fame and imitating celebrities: The conjunction “and” means that the argument needs to fulfill both aspects of “fame” and “imitating celebrities”.
 An argument that neglects either aspect will result in a loss of marks.